mbarbin/bopkit/project/README.md

   />
 </p>

-Subleq is a micro-processor implementation with a single instruction (OISC).
+Subleq is a microprocessor implementation with a single instruction (OISC).
 The project also features a tool that produces RAM images whose subleq-computation doesn't loop, which we use as input tests.